o2ac/o2ac-ur/catkin_ws/src/o2ac_vision/README.md

 ## Recognition pipeline
-You can construct a pipeline from image acquisition to 3D object recognition as well as localizatioon by using this package, that is `o2ac_vision`, in conjuntion with other vision packages, .i.e. `aist_depth_filter`, `aist_localization` and `aist_model_spawner`(optional).
+You can construct a pipeline from image acquisition to 3D object recognition as well as localizatioon by using this package, that is `o2ac_vision`, in conjunction with other vision packages, .i.e. `aist_depth_filter`, `aist_localization` and `aist_model_spawner`(optional).
 The pipeline is structured as the following figure;

 ![Recognition pipeline](docs/recognition_pipeline.png)

 where the user's application program is displayed in green color.
 This is a client node of `o2ac_msgs.detectObjectAction` which is defined as;

 ```
 # Goal
 string item_id